aspose-cells/Aspose.Cells-Doc-md/net/developer-guide/technical-articles/aspose-cells-general/styling-and-data-formatting/using-built-in-styles/_index.md

 type: docs
 weight: 150
 url: /net/using-built-in-styles/
+description: C# code to use Excel built-in styles with Aspose.Cells for .NET API
+keywords: c# use excel built in styles, c# programmatically apply styles in workbook, programmatically apply styles in workbook, c# apply built in styles in excel, c# apply built in styles in workbook, c# code apply built in styles in workbook, c# code apply built in styles in excel workbook
 ---

 {{% alert color="primary" %}}

 Aspose.Cells provides a vast collection of re-usable styles to format a cell in spreadsheet document.
 We can use built-in styles in our workbook and also create custom styles.

 {{% /alert %}}

-# **How to use Built-in Styles**
+## **How to use Built-in Styles**

-The method Workbook.CreateBuiltinStyle and class BuiltinStyleType, make it convenient to create re-usable styles.
+The method [**Workbook.CreateBuiltinStyle**](https://apireference.aspose.com/cells/net/aspose.cells/workbook/methods/createbuiltinstyle) and the enumeration [**BuiltinStyleType**](https://apireference.aspose.com/cells/net/aspose.cells/builtinstyletype) make it convenient to use built-in styles.
 Here is a list of all possible built-in styles:

 - TWENTY_PERCENT_ACCENT_1
 - TWENTY_PERCENT_ACCENT_2